javascript-tutorial/server/README.md

 7. Edit the tutorial

-    The files are editable in the tutorial text folder (cloned at step 5).
-    As you edit text files, the webpage gets reloaded automatically, so it's handy to split the screen at two sides: put the browser to the left half and edit in the right half.
+    As you edit text files in the tutorial text repository (cloned at step 5), the webpage gets reloaded automatically.

 # TroubleShooting